 where $\hat{S}^{-i}(t)$ is the Kaplan-Meier estimator applied to the data of size $n - 1$, where the $i$-th observation has been removed.
 The PV for individual $i$ can be interpreted as the contribution of the individual $i$ to the target estimate from a complete sample of size $n$ without censoring \parencite{Andersen2010, Zeng2021}.

 After the PVs are estimated for each person at a fixed set of points in time, they can be used to construct G-Formula, IPTW or AIPTW estimates of the survival curve \parencite{Andersen2017, Wang2018, Zeng2021}.
-For the G-Formula estimate, a generalised estimating equation (GEE) model can be fit, using the PVs as response variable and all baseline covariates as independent variables for each time point \parencite{Klein2008, Overgaard2017}.
+For the G-Formula estimate, a generalised estimating equation (GEE) model can be fit, using the PVs as response variable and all baseline covariates as independent variables for each time point.
+This model can then be used to obtain the required conditional survival probability predictions \parencite{Klein2008, Overgaard2017}.
 For the IPTW estimate, a simple propensity score weighted average of the PVs can be used \parencite{Andersen2017}.
 The AIPTW estimate based on PV can be obtained in a similar fashion \parencite{Wang2018, Zeng2021}.
 Little is known about the efficiency of these estimators compared to the non-PV based counterparts.
 Regardless which method based on PV is used, there is no guarantee that the survival probability will be monotonically decreasing over time.
 Isotonic regression can be used to correct these errors after estimating the curves \parencite{Westling2020}.
 The impact of using this correction method will also be assessed in the simulation study.

 \FloatBarrier